-Ball valve seacocks are installed on the inlet thru hulls for the livewell and washdown systems, and on the inlet and discharge thru hulls for the head system.
-It is necessary for the seacocks to be in the open position to operate the systems.
-The open position is identified by the orientation of the handle.
-If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
-If the handle is perpendicular to the body of the valve, the seacock is in the closed position.
-Remote arms are installed on the seacocks.
-The open position can be obtained by pulling up on the remote arm attached to the seacock handles.
+Ball valve seacocks are installed on the thru hulls for the livewell, washdown, air/cooler pumps, generator systems and some head features.
+It is necessary for the seacocks to be in the "open" position for operation.
+The "open" position is identified by the orientation of the handle.
+If the handle is in line or parallel to the body of the valve, the seacock is in the "open" position.
+If the handle is perpendicular to the body of the valve, the seacock is in the "closed" position.
+For seacocks with remote arms installed, the "open" position can be obtained by pulling up on the remote arm attached to the seacock handles.
 Pushing down on the remote arm closes the seacock.

-All seacocks should be in the closed position if not in use or if the boat is left unattended to prevent water from entering the boat if a plumbing component fails.
+All seacocks should be in the "closed" position if not in use or if the boat is unattended to prevent the taking on of water if a plumbing component fails.